| (The

 and that the other nations throughout the world may enjoy the freedoms

 contained in the Atlantic Charter.
+THE

-The above text was copied from an original
+END The above text was copied from an original

 history in the possession of Ira J. Gardner, son of Ira Leon “Lee” Gardner